vr33ni-dev/rent-and-repair-shop-spring/README.md

 # Rent and Repair Shop

 This is a Spring Boot application that manages a surfboard rental and repair shop.
-It integrates with RabbitMQ for messaging and uses PostgreSQL as the database.
+It uses PostgreSQL as the database.

 ## Features

 - Manage surfboard rentals and repairs.
-- RabbitMQ integration for event-driven communication.
 - RESTful APIs for managing surfboards, rentals, and repairs.
 - PostgreSQL for data persistence.